Muhammad-Saaaad/Restaurant-generator/README.md

 Using the Google Gemini 1.5 model, I made this project as a test practice.
-I used prompt Engineering along with long chains to enter a contrary name, and the result you will get will be accordingly.
+I used prompt engineering along with long chains to enter a contrary name, and the result will be the same.

 <br/>